OptimisticTrousers/skyfringe/README.md

 * [ ] Make the notifications section real-time
 * [ ] Change color schemes and add more animations to the front-end
 * [ ] Use React Query for data fetching
+* [ ] Fix issue with logging in not working on Safari due to the blocking of cross-site cookies

 ## Known Bugs